op-beniwal/TextFilter/README.md

 # TextFilter
-text filter for remove some bags
+text filter for remove some bags. its my frist project of django